 The cold season brings a bunch of fun activities and events, but it can also impact your pocketbook.
-From holiday lights to keeping your home cozy throughout harsh weather, many Kutztown families have high energy bills.
+From holiday lights to keeping your home cozy throughout harsh weather, many Kutztown and Breinigsville families have high energy bills.
 Luckily, there are steps you can take to decrease your expenses and achieve lower utility bills.

 1. Adjust your thermostat.